HB42 CoverLay Review – Floor Protector

 What is the alternative to dust sheets?

 The Best alternative to dust sheets is HB42 CoverLay.
-It doesn’t slide, paint never gets through, but it absorbs every drop you spill.
+It doesn’t slide, paint won’t seep through it, but it absorbs every drop you spill.
 It also cushions the floor, so you’re less likely to damage it if you drop tools.

 How to protect wood floor when painting skirting boards?